-When it comes to Brazilian foods, Brazilian steakhouses tend to get a lion’s share of the credit.
+When it comes to popular Brazilian food, Brazilian steakhouses tend to get a lion’s share of the credit.
 A lot of people know Fogo de Chao swept America with its red and green stop-and-go system for getting more meat.
-But Brazilian cuisine is so much more than that.
+But traditional Brazilian cuisine is so much more than that.

 Brazilian dishes are as varied as the culture they come from.
-The country produces great fried street food, excellent cuts of meat, and even some delicious drinks.
+This colorful country from South America produces great fried street food, excellent cuts of meat, and even some delicious drinks.

 Read on to tempt your tastebuds with the best Brazilian cuisine.